 Walruses spend a significant amount of time in their life on sea ice in search of food.
 They are, indeed, social animals.
 You find them in large herds in the Arctic circle on land or on sea ice.
 Feeding grounds for the walruses are in shallow waters.
 The food they eat they find on the ocean floor.
 They particularly like mollusks – mainly bivalves, which are their favorite food – also, worms, gastropods, cephalopods, and soft-bodied animals.

-Did you know that a walrus can weigh up to three times as much as a polar bear?
-Neither did I. We invite you to visit our Arctic wildlife photographs portfolio to view and learn more about these unusual species.
+Did you know a walrus can weigh up to three times as much as a polar bear?
+Neither did I. We invite you to visit our Arctic wildlife photographs portfolio to view and learn more about these interesting species.

 The impressive walrus swimming in the Arctic sea, an unusual species, is considered vulnerable on the IUCN list.
 Their Latin name is Odobenus rosmarus.

 Explore more of our Arctic photographs, and discover the wildlife of the far north.
 You can purchase a license or wall art photo prints in my portfolios.
 Do you need extra large photo prints or a custom size?
 Please, get in touch with me.
 I use high-quality print materials, such as acrylic, modern metal, canvas, and fine art paper.